 While it is a simple concept, it will take a lot of work.
 You will want to pump after feedings to tell your body it needs to make more breast milk.
 Keep in mind- after feedings you generally won’t get a lot of milk out because your baby has just emptied them.

-Download the PDF now!
-Get the most important things you need to know about breastfeeding a pumping here.
+These are the most important things you need to know about breastfeeding a pumping here.

-Planning for Work
+Planning for Pumping at Work